davla/zygal/README.md

     require no third-party tools setup.
 - **Asynchronous**: you shouldn't wait to type in your terminal: those VCS symbols you've just seen three seconds ago should wait instead.
-- **VCS remote sync**: it's nice to automatically synchronize your local repository with the remote one, at least every now and then.
 - **Static code generation**: why should your shell execute logic every time it draws the prompt, if you set the configuration variables only in your `.zshrc`?